artiichoke/165_Final_Project/README.md

 Sources: http://bl.ocks.org/mbostock/6452972

 ### vaccination_rates_by_state_reformatted.csv
 This file contains the average vaccination rates per US state of as provided by the Center of Disease and Control (http://www.cdc.gov/vaccines/imz-managers/coverage/imz-coverage.html).
 The data is from children (19 to 36 months) from January-December 2013.
+The data was reformatted to CSV format.

 ### us-states.json